pennane/typechase/README.md

 ## TODO:

+* Fix spaces at the end of line.
 * Add a cursor on the current character
 * Show fastest time for current text
 * Show stuff about the current text (length, difficulty?, times typed)